-This Proxy is solicited on behalf of the Board of Directors for the Annual Meeting of Shareholders to be held on Tuesday, July 19, 2022
+Proxy solicited by the Board of Directors for Annual Meeting - July 19, 2022 10:00 AM, Eastern Daylight Saving Time

-The undersigned hereby constitutes and appoints John L. Villano, with full power of substitution, as proxy of the undersigned to attend the Annual Meeting of Shareholders of Sachem Capital Corp. (the "Company") to be held virtually via the Internet at https: www.meetnow.global/M2RMHK9 on Tuesday, July 19, 2022 at 10:00 a.m., Eastern Daylight Saving Time, and at any adjournment thereof, hereby revoking any Proxies heretofore given, to vote all common shares of the Company held or owned by the undersigned on the proposals more fully set forth in the Notice and Proxy Statement for the Annual Meeting in accordance with the recommendations of the Board of Directors of Sachem Capital Corp. as set forth therein, and in their discretion upon such other matters as may come before the Annual Meeting.
+The undersigned hereby constitutes and appoints John L. Villano, with full power of substitution, as proxy of the undersigned to attend the Annual Meeting of Shareholders of Sachem Capital Corp. (the "Company") to be held virtually via the Internet at https: www.meetnow.global/M2RMHK9, on Tuesday, July 19, 2022 at 10:00 a.m., Eastern Daylight Saving Time, and at any adjournment thereof, hereby revoking any Proxies heretofore given, to vote all common shares of the Company held or owned by the undersigned on the proposals more fully set forth in the Notice and Proxy Statement for the Annual Meeting in accordance with the recommendations of the Board of Directors of the Company as set forth therein, and in their discretion upon such other matters as may come before the Annual Meeting.